openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

-   For cases where improper paths are detected for configuration files or for when libraries/headers cannot be found, be sure you are using the more robust pkg-config
-   .
-See the note in section "
+   For cases where improper paths are detected for configuration files or for when libraries/headers cannot be found, be sure you are using the more robust ``pkg-config``.
+See the note in section ":ref:`new-recipe-configuring-the-recipe`" for additional information.
-   Configuring the Recipe
-   " for additional information.

 -  *Parallel build failures:* These failures manifest themselves as intermittent errors, or errors reporting that a file or directory